Organise Data

 • File format and software obsolescence

 Researchers may need to use software that does not save data in a durable format due to discipline-specific or other requirements e.g. specialised programs to capture or generate data.
-In these circumstances, data needs to be exported to a more durable format such as plain text (if this can be done without losing data integrity) and include it alongside the original files when archiving e.g. export .csv files from SPSS (with value labels) and archive them alongside the .sav files.
+In these circumstances, data needs to be exported to a more durable format such as plain text (if this can be done without losing data integrity) and included alongside the original files when archiving e.g. export .csv files from SPSS (with value labels) and archive them alongside the .sav files.

 Some examples of preferred formats for data archiving are: